cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

 We will create a module `x/nft`, which contains the following functionality:

-- store and transfer the NFTs utilizing `x/bank`, if you want to modify the attribute value of nft, you can use the `send` function in `x/nft`.
+- Store and transfer NFTs utilizing `x/bank`.
-- permission, we can utilize `x/authz`.
+- Mint and burn NFTs.
-- mint and burn the NFTs, in this module.
+- Use `x/authz` to implement ERC721-style authorization.
-- enumeration, in this module.
+- Query NFTs and their supply information.

 ### Types